fieldbox/sat-comp/README.md

 # fieldSAT

-This is my entry for a SAT solver competition at my university.
+This is my entry for a SAT solver competition at my university (which won the competition!).

 ## Building